Integrations (Inbound Connections)

 Heisenware supports three primary methods for connecting external data:

-### Heisenware Edge Agent
+### Heisenware Native or Docker Agent

-Used for securely bridging data from private networks (on-premise servers, local databases) to the cloud.
+[Agents](/app-builder/build-backend/function-explorer/agents.md) are used for securely bridging data from private networks (on-premise servers, local databases) to the cloud.

 * **Management**: Once deployed, the Edge Agent entry is automatically generated in the Integrations panel for monitoring.
 No manual credentials are required.